Pirmayr/Run2/Commands.md

 increments a variable

 * "name": name of the variable
-* amount: the value added to the current value of the variable (optional; default:  1)
+* amount: the value added to the original value of the variable (optional; default:  1)

 **Returns**